pacphi/dotnet-steeltoe-fileshare-sample/README.md

 cd C:\workspaces\Samples\FileShares\src\AspNet4\NetworkFileShares4x
 ```

-Open the .sln file in Visual Studio 2019 Community Edition
+* Open the .sln file in Visual Studio 2019 Community Edition
-Right click on project, then select Publish
+* Right click on project, then select Publish
+  * You will need to set the path to `bin/Debug/net461/win10-x64/publish`

 ### Connect and target a foundation